polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ## Selecting data from your database

-**Notice** - This Hyperlambda assumes you've somehow got the _"Sakila"_ database from Oracle installed.
+**Notice** - This Hyperlambda assumes you've somehow got the _"Sakila"_ database from MySQL installed.
 If you don't, you can exchange the _"sakila"_ parts below with an existing database you've got somewhere, and modify the SQL to become valid SQL, towards that database somehow.
 Just make sure you restrict the number of records you you select, in case you have thousands of records in your table, to avoid having